Enabling NFS Volume Services

 Developers can then use the Cloud Foundry Command Line Interface (cf CLI) to create service instances of the volume service and bind them to their apps.
 For more information, see the Using an External File System (Volume Services) topic.

 Note: You must have an NFS server running to enable NFS volume services.
 If you want to use NFS and do not currently have a server available, you can deploy the test NFS server bundled with the NFS Volume release or enable NFS volume services with the NFS Broker Errand for Pivotal Application Service.
 You can enable this errand during PAS configuration.

 When it comes to securing your NFS server against traffic apps running on PCF, you can use ASGs and LDAP:

 - Application Security Groups (ASGs)

 Use Application Security Groups (ASGs) to prevent apps from sending traffic directly to your NFS ports.
 Apps should never need to use NFS ports directly.
 Pivotal recommends defining an ASG that blocks direct access to your NFS server IP, especially ports 111 and 2049.
-For more information on setting up ASGs, see Understanding Application Security Groups.
+For more information on setting up ASGs, see Application Security Groups.

 In addition to ASGs, LDAP secures the NFS volume service so that app developers cannot bind to the service using an arbitrary UID and gain access to sensitive data.
 With LDAP support enabled, app developers must provide credentials for any user they wish to bind as.